How Do Tattoo Artists Earn Their Income?

-Tattoos can be pricey, with even small designs starting at $100 or more.
-And since many clients prefer to pay in cash, it may seem like tattoo artists are raking in the dough.
+Getting a tattoo can be pretty expensive, even for small designs that can start at around $100 or more.
+And because many clients prefer to pay in cash, you might think tattoo artists are rolling in the dough.

-Tattoo artists typically receive payment for each tattoo they complete, with the exact amount varying based on factors like size and complexity.
-In cases where the artist works in a studio they don't own, the studio owner may take a commission from each tattoo.
-The specifics of this arrangement, including the percentage split between the studio and artist, can vary depending on the contract in place.
+Tattoo artists usually get paid for each tattoo they do, and the amount can vary based on things like the size and complexity of the design.
+In cases where they work in a studio they don't own, the studio owner might take a cut from each tattoo.
+The details of this arrangement, including the percentage split between the studio and the artist, can differ depending on the contract they have in place.

 Payment 101 for Tattoo Artists